dOrgTech/LL-DAO/README.md

 1.  *Launch a pilot Limited Liability DAO*

-    -   **Design and register a Limited Liability DAO** as a Vermont BBLLC under the guidance of local advisors who assisted with development of Act 205.
+    -   **Form and deploy a Limited Liability DAO** as a Vermont BBLLC under the guidance of local advisors who assisted with development of Act 205.

-    -   **Study the DAO** as it begins to conduct business and govern itself through blockchain software linked to underlying formation documents.
+    -   **Prepare the Contractor and Service Agreements** necessary for the DAO to conduct business and manage operations through smart contracts linked to the underlying formation documents.

 2.  *Develop guidelines and software to automate the formation and maintenance of Limited Liability DAOs*